 But when winter comes,

 speechless and cold,

 It is a poem we may call prophetic.
-Apparently Hölderlin is foreseeing that the literary brilliance that informs the poems he has been writing so far, is going to depart from him.
-Apparently Hölderlin foresees that the second halve of his life – and at 1806, when his production of free verse had stopped, he also happens literally to be at the middle of his life – will be one of suffering, having lost the poetic inspiration that always kept him going.
+Apparently Hölderlin is foreseeing that the second halve of his life – and at 1806, when his production of free verse had stopped, he also happens literally to be at the middle of his life – will be one of suffering, having lost the poetic inspiration that always kept him going.
 In the preface to his translation in Dutch, Ad den Besten quotes this poem in full, and adds that you can sense that Hölderlin in the late poems in this period, like Der Einzige and Patmos, is losing control over language, is losing his feeling of poetic rhythm which made his poems so great.
 In De overtocht I write that the first time I read Hälfte des Lebens, it made me think of a psychiatric patient suffering from a severe bipolar disorder, who after a series of manic experiences would be incarcerated in a mental hospital, and would be drugged down to ‘normalcy’ for the rest of his life.

 2. Girard’s discovery of Hölderlin

 In the autumn of 2015, I visited Tübingen and the tower where Hölderlin had lived during the second halve of his live.
 There I bought a wonderful volume of Hölderlins Turmgedichte, with moving portraits of Hölderlin as an old man.

 If there had been a guestbook, I certainly would have browsed it for looking whether René Girard had left an entry when he was at the same place a couple of years before.
 Let me quote Girard on his visit to the tower in Hölderlin’s Sorrow: